Thank you for your interest in the clinical laboratory science program and profession!

 Beginning the application:

-Transfer Students: You must apply to UNC and to the CLS program through Undergraduate Admissions.
+- Transfer Students, Second Degree Students and UNC-CH graduates: You must apply to UNC and to the CLS program through Undergraduate Admissions.
 When you indicate that you are applying to the CLS program, you should also get the CLS-specific questions on your application.

 Within the online application, you will be asked for information including: